harbaum/I2C-Tiny-USB/digispark/README.md

 [...] i2c i2c-4: failure writing data
 ```

+In this case the watchdog will trigger and you can see the Adafruit Trinket to
+enter the bootloader again.

 ## Flashing the firmware

 A compiled binary named ```main.hex``` is available in the repository.